 The month of May is National Foster Care Month.
 In the state of Michigan, at any given time, there are 13,000 children recognized to be experiencing foster care; at any given time, there are around 250 children that do not have an identified family and are waiting to be matched with a forever family.

 There are so many ways that you can support the foster care system outside of being a foster parent.
 This is a guideline of some things you can do to help a child out of the foster care system.

 The first thing I want to start this off with is to bust the myth that it costs thousands of dollars to adopt a child.
 Adoption through foster care is FREE.
 Right now, in Michigan, there are approximately 250 children that do not have an identified family.

-You can visit the Michigan Adoption Resource Exchange website, and you can read in-depth profiles of the children that are currently eligible to be adopted in the state of Michigan.
-If you want information on the children beyond Michigan, the AdoptUSKids website photolists the children across the county that are available for adoption.
+You can visit the Michigan Adoption Resource Exchange website, and you can read in-depth profiles of each of the children that are currently eligible to be adopted in the state of Michigan.
+If you want information on children beyond Michigan, the AdoptUSKids website photo lists the children across the county that are searching for their forever families.

-To take the first step to adoption you can reach out to an Adoption Navigator that will walk you through a step-by-step process to get matched with an agency and go to an orientation to get more information.
+To take the first step to becoming an adoptive parent, you can reach out to an Adoption Navigator that will walk you through a step-by-step process to get matched with an agency and go to an orientation to get more information.

 You Can Foster

 If adoption is not the route for you, you can look into becoming a licensed foster parent.
 Also, FREE!
 There are approximately 13,000 children currently in the foster care system that are looking for individuals that will temporarily take placement while the children’s parents are working to be reunified.
 The number one goal is to reunify children with their families.

 Being a foster parent means that you have the heart to love someone else’s children for a shorter period of time while knowing that this child’s primary goal is to be reunited with their family.
 You’ll be supporting that goal and creating space to be a mentor for that parent.